About

 • Understand the constraints of the online clothing retailer.

-• Understand the business and environmental impacts of returns on the e-commerce.
+• Understand the business and environmental impacts of returns on the e-commerce retailer.

 Key points: